alexshtf/alexshtf.github.io/_posts/2026-02-01-Spectrum-Interpretation.md

 # As a difference of convex functions

-Minimization or nonconvex functions is a long-standing challenge in optimization theory and practice.
+Minimization of nonconvex functions is a long-standing challenge in optimization theory and practice.
 But sometimes knowing some additional information about a nonconvex function can substantially improve both the speed and the reliability of our ability to minimize it.
 One of these pieces of information is having an explicit representation of the function we aim to minimize (or maximize) as a _difference of convex (DC) functions_, namely,

 $$
 f({\boldsymbol x}) = g({\boldsymbol x}) - h({\boldsymbol x}),